lopanapol/sentium-pico/README.md

 - 16 colors total
 - Extremely limited memory (everything has to fit in ~8KB)

-But somehow it runs smoothly at 60fps with up to 8 organisms, each with their own:
+But somehow it runs smoothly with up to 8 organisms, each with their own:

 - Memory system (they remember what happened to them)
 - Emotional states that affect behavior